odebear27/user-login-page/README.md

 # User Login Page
-A Java Project on Login Page which saves user information to MySQL Database
+A Java Project on Login Page which validates username and password for a successful login before saving user information to MySQL Database

 ## Features
 * SpringBoot